DennisSchulmeister/ls-plugin-extra-tags/README.md

  * Accordion to switch between multiple sub-pages
  * Carousels to manually slide through a linear process
  * Embedded Youtube videos
- * Interactive quizes
+ * Interactive quizzes
  * Lists with emoji symbols
  * Edit and Download GitHub Repositories online

 Please note, that this requires the Bootstrap framework in your document.
 For `lecture-slides.js` this is no problem, as Bootstrap is already used for the main UI and can be used, anyway.
-For `mini-tutorial.js` projects Bootstrap must be manually added to the project as it is intentionaly not defined as a dependency here.
+For `mini-tutorial.js` projects Bootstrap must be manually added to the project as it is intentionally not defined as a dependency here.

 Installation